tompston/gomakeme/README.md

 ## Generate boilerplate + endpoints for Fiber REST APIs.

+> Never spend 6 minutes doing something by hand when you can spend 1 week to automate it

 Currently there are two options for the project that you could generate:

 1. Minimal setup with no endpoints